pixijs/pixijs/CONTRIBUTING.md

 - `dev` - Make your change to `dev` if it is a *non-urgent* bugfix or a backwards-compatible feature.
 - `next` - Make your change to `next` if it is a breaking change, or wild/crazy idea.

-You change should be made directly to the branch in your fork, or to a branch in your fork made off of one of the above branches.
+Your change should be made directly to the branch in your fork, or to a branch in your fork made off of one of the above branches.

 ### Testing Your Change

-You can test your change first by using the automated tests packaged with pixi.js.
+You can test your change by using the automated tests packaged with pixi.js.
 You can run these tests by running `npm test` from the command line.
+If you fix a bug please add a test that will catch that bug if it ever happens again.
+This prevents regressions from sneaking in.

 ### Submitting Your Change

-After you have made and tested your change, commit and push it to your fork, then open a Pull Request to the branch you used in the `Making a Change` section of this document.
+After you have made and tested your change, commit and push it to your fork.
+Then, open a Pull Request from your fork to the main pixi.js repository on the branch you used in the `Making a Change` section of this document.

 ## Quickie Code Style Guide